zhengyue08/Notion-English-ReadingNote/README.md

 ### Format
 ![](https://tva1.sinaimg.cn/large/008eGmZEly1gmtc219rx1j310q0iy400.jpg)

+## How to use
+1. Download the Notion-English-ReadingNote repository
+2. Connect your Kindle and Computer using an USB cable
+3. Replace the notion page address in `notionNote.py` line 23

+    `page = client.get_collection_view("<Your page address>")`
+4. Run `notion.py` And Check the content
+5. Great !
+A note has been made😇

 ## Work
 1. Get contents from Kindle
   No matter whether you mark a word or a sentence in your kindle, it will add some words to a file `My Clipping.txt` in your Kindle ( `note_path='/Volumes/Kindle/documents/My Clippings.txt' `), conforming to following form (5 lines).